priyankt/priyankt.github.io/_posts/2024-04-11-investing-for-child-education-marriage.md

 date: 2024-04-11 18:30:00 +0530
 ---

-# Investing for Child's Education and Marriage: A Systematic Approach

 Most parents aspire to secure their child's future.
 I've often been approached by young parents seeking advice on which mutual funds to invest in for their child's education and marriage.
 I firmly believe in adopting a systematic approach for such investments to yield optimal results.
 In this blog post, I'll outline a systematic analysis to guide you through this process.

 ## 1. Identifying the Financial Goals